Bargo727/DIU/README.md

 #EUltradianLya.m contains code that produces the figures seen in Figures 4--6 of the manuscript.

+#EUltradian2.m contains code that produces the figures seen in Figure 7.
+Note:  to compute Lyapounoff exponents, you will need to modify code in EUltradianLya.m

-#EUltradianLya2.m contains code that produces the figures seen in Figure 7 of the manuscript.
+#EUltradianLya2.m contains code that produces the figures seen in Figure 8 of the manuscript.